bats3c/shad0w/README.md

 Main features of SHAD0W beacons are:

-- **Shellcode, EXE, Powershell & More** - Beacons can be generated and used in many different formats
+- **DLL, EXE, PowerShell & Shellcode** - Beacons can be generated and used in many different formats
 - **Process Injection** - Allowing you to `migrate`, `shinject`, `dllinject` and more
 - **Bypass AV** - Payloads are frequently updated to evade common Anti-Virus products
 - **Highly configurable** - Custom jitters, user agents and more